Corruption in Hungary: Media, checks and balances

 In 2010, Freedom House cited the Hungarian media as the 40th freest in the world, but under Orbán's regime, the country fell to 87th place in 2017.
 This democratic backsliding has undermined Hungary's media outlets through the state-capture system in place.
 Aside from harassment, Orbán's allies have systematically accumulated over 500 media outlets, ensuring that Orbán and his populist narrative dominate the media landscape.
 The consolidation transpired under the Central European Press and Media Foundation (KESMA) in 2018.
 This foundation became the pro-government umbrella of the acquired media outlets, which were previously independent.
 KESMA's emergence allowed the media landscape to be dominated by reporting that is favorable to Orbán and his government.
 In this environment dissenting voices and reports on corruption-related issues are marginalized.
 The absence of information relating to corruption is seen as of national strategic importance and ensures the prevention of corruption investigations.
-The government’s advertising budget also disproportionately favor these pro-government outlets, stifling independent journalism and further entrenching corruption.
+The government's advertising budget also disproportionately favor these pro-government outlets, stifling independent journalism and further entrenching corruption.

 International rankings

-Transparency International's 2024 Corruption Perceptions Index (CPI) scored Hungary at 41 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Hungary ranked 82nd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom) was 90, the average score was 64 and the worst score was Hungary's, 41.
-Transparency International commented, "Prime Minister Victor Orbán’s 15-year-long rule has been marked by systemic corruption and a continuous decline of the rule of law in Hungary (41), whose CPI score has dropped 14 points since 2012.
+Transparency International's 2025 Corruption Perceptions Index (CPI) scored Hungary at 40 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Hungary ranked 84th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.) was 89, the average score was 64 and the worst score was 40, which was shared by Hungary and Bulgaria.
+Transparency International commented in 2025 about Hungary's 2024 score of 41, "Prime Minister Victor Orbán's 15-year-long rule has been marked by systemic corruption and a continuous decline of the rule of law in Hungary (41), whose CPI score has dropped 14 points since 2012.
 Even the withholding of €20 billion in EU funds has failed to compel the Orban-regime to restore rule of law and democracy."
 (The current version of the Corruption Perceptions Index was introduced in 2012.)
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+For comparison with worldwide scores, the best score in 2025 was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie)..